-Chapter 4: Environmental Consequences Terrestrial Ecology - Wildlife Alternative A features would remain in their current state and tree clearing and earth moving would not occur in association with this project.
+Chapter 4: Environmental Consequences Terrestrial Ecology - Wildlife Alternative A

+Under Alternative A (No Action Alternative), TVA would not construct the proposed substation or modify the existing transmission system.
+Soil, vegetation, and aquatic features would remain in their current state and tree clearing and earth moving would not occur in association with this project.
 No direct or indirect impacts to wildlife would occur under the No Action Alternative.